vuejs/vuex/docs/guide/typescript-support.md

 }
 ```

-Now, by importing your own composable function, you can retrieve the typed store **without** having to provide the injection key and it's typing:
+Now, by importing your own composable function, you can retrieve the typed store **without** having to provide the injection key and its typing:

 ```ts
 // in a vue component